Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-In conclusion, judgment No. 10728 of 2024 not only clarifies the rights of non-EU citizens regarding the birth grant but also marks a victory for the principles of social justice and equality.
-It is essential that institutions continue to promote inclusive policies that guarantee all citizens, regardless of their origin, access to fundamental rights.
+In conclusion, Judgment No. 10728 of 2024 not only clarifies the rights of non-EU citizens regarding the birth grant but also marks a victory for the principles of social justice and equality.
+It is crucial that institutions continue to promote inclusive policies that guarantee all citizens, regardless of their origin, access to fundamental rights.
 The hope is that this ruling can positively influence legislation and administrative practice, ensuring a fairer future for all families.

 Bianucci Law Firm